56 Best Restaurants in Germany

 Known For

-• regional specialties including Maultaschen (meat-filled ravioli)
+• Regional specialties including Maultaschen (meat-filled ravioli)

-• feaured wine of the month specials
+• Feaured wine of the month specials

-• seasonal specialties including Spargel (white asparagus)
+• Seasonal specialties including Spargel (white asparagus)

-Restaurants Details
+Restaurant Details

-Rate Includes: Reservations essential
+Reservations essential

 Cafe König

-A small chocolate and macaroon shop is attached to this ornate café specializing in breakfast, light lunches, and sweet cakes.
+A small chocolate and macaron shop is attached to this ornate café specializing in breakfast, light lunches, and sweet cakes.
 It's a centrally located place that's perfect for people-watching and indulging in the German coffee-and-cake tradition.

 Recommended Fodor's Video